-If you can get more than 12 questions right, you're a certified history buff!
+If you can get 12 out of 15 correct, you’re a certified history buff!

-When Genghis Khan united North East Asian tribes to form the Mongol Empire, he created an empire that would span nearly 15 million contiguous square kilometres at its peak in 1270.
-The British Empire encompassed a whopping 22 million square kilometres in 1920, but its territories were scattered around the globe.
+When Genghis Khan united North East Asian tribes to form the Mongol Empire, he created an empire that would span nearly 23 million contiguous square kilometres at its peak in 1270.
+The British Empire encompassed more land—nearly a quarter of the world’s land surface—at its peak, but its territories were scattered around the globe.

-First of all, let’s not ignore the fact that the Indigenous peoples arrived in the Americas about 23,000 years ago.
+First of all, let’s not ignore the fact that Indigenous peoples lived in the Americas about 23,000 years ago.
 Even if these history questions just focused on the first Europeans to arrive, Christopher Columbus still can’t claim the glory.
-About 400 years before Columbus sailed the ocean blue, Viking Leif Erikson landed in Canada.
-Columbus didn’t set foot in any of North America during any of his four trips—only Caribbean Islands and Central and South America.
+About 400 years before Columbus sailed the ocean blue, Vikings landed in Canada.
+Columbus didn’t set foot in North America during any of his four trips—only Caribbean Islands and Central and South America.

 Find out what happened in 1816—the year Canada didn’t have a summer.

 Trick question—the letter is a placeholder and doesn’t stand for anything, despite claims that it stands for “deliverance” or “doom.”
 Meanwhile, H-Hour referred to the time the fighting began.
 For instance, D+1 meant the day after D-Day, while H-2 meant two hours before the action.

 Read the fascinating story of how Cree code talkers from Alberta helped win the Second World War.

 You knew this would be one of those trick history questions.
 The war between the United States and Great Britain and its allies didn’t last just one year.
 The fighting continued from June 1812 to February 1815.
 Above, the monument to Major General Sir Isaac Brock, who died in the British victory at the Battle of Queenston Heights on October 13, 1812.

 Already scaled Brock’s monument?
 Check out 10 more unique things to do in Niagara Falls.